openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-request.md

 getTaskMimeType(): Promise&lt;string&gt;

-Obtains the **MimeType** of this download task.
+Queries **MimeType** (that is, media type of resources) of a download task.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.INTERNET